 The import will try to map the columns of your CSV file to the properties of your object type.
 If the property does not exist, it will be added as unstructured metadata to your object and will be visible on the object page.
 The matching will work exactly like the matching rules of frontmatter properties in Markdown files.

-.
+If you want to import your CSV file as additional metadata to your markdown files, your CSV file needs to contain a column with the name reference.
 The reference column needs to be an absolute path to your markdown file.
 The import will try to match the reference column to the file name of your markdown files.
 If the reference column does not exist or the markdown file cannot be found, a new object based on your CSV row will be created.

-If you for example have a top-level folder called Meetings
+If you for example have a top-level folder called Meetings with a Markdown file called Meeting1.md your CSV file should look something like this:

 title; tags; reference